LME asks suitors to resubmit takeover bids

-The London Metal Exchange has asked its two remaining suitors to resubmit their takeover proposals, raising the possibility that InterContinental Exchange and Hong Kong Exchanges and Clearing will boost their bids
+The London Metal Exchange has asked its two remaining suitors to resubmit their takeover proposals, raising the possibility that InterContinental Exchange (ICE.N) and Hong Kong Exchanges and Clearing (0388.HK) will boost their bids

 "Following presentations made by the two remaining bidders at the board meeting on 31 May, the bidders have been asked to resubmit their proposals on 7 June," LME's head of business development Chris Evans said by email.